skydo-tech/hibernate-fsm/README.md

 3. function annotated with `@TransitionValidator` gets executed, if it throws exception, transaction is rolled back.
 4. `transaction` is finally committed.
 5. function annotated with `@PostUpdateAction` gets executed, if it throws exception, transaction is **NOT** rolled back.

+## Limitation:
+This library only support spring boot as of now, PRs are always welcome.
+Contact contributors to discuss the reasons.